bhavana-murugan/circula-challenge/readME.md

+# This is a automation script I worked on for a case challenge from Circula.
+* automated several test cases(10) which I created for a specific user-acceptance criteria.
+* cross-browser automation implemented
+* used pytest/playwright for fixtures implementation
+* Faker for fake credential generation.
+* conftest contains all fixtures
+* test_main.py contains all tests I created.

 # To run locally run the following commands
 > You can also use `pip` or `poetry`, if you wish to not use `uv`.
 ```